top of page

 This is the last technique I wanted to talk about today in this wide and fascinating topic that is sound morphing: convolution reverbs.

-Originally born as a more natural sounding alternative to algorhithmic reverbs, that are just pure code, convolution reverbs employ impulse responses recorded on real world spaces to generate the profile that will be applied for reverberation.
+Originally born as a more natural-sounding alternative to algorithmic reverbs, which are just pure code, convolution reverbs employ impulse responses recorded on real-world spaces to generate the profile that will be applied for reverberation.

-But actually this impulse response can be literally anything, even a bass sample.
+But actually, this impulse response can be anything, even a bass sample.

 As convolution is a given mathematical function, the only thing and variable you have to worry about when using it 'wrongly' is the source audio file that you want to use as the profile, and that makes for crazy experiments.

-In the following video showcase I've applied a bass loop model to an other bass loop to turn it into a cinematic drone and messed around with the Live's Hybrid Reverb device to customize the result.
+In the following video showcase, I applied a bass loop model to another bass loop to turn it into a cinematic drone and messed around with Live's Hybrid Reverb device to customize the result.

 Little advice: always put a limiter at the end of the chain when you are doing sound design as crazy feedbacks and jumps in volume may damage your precious ears!